jozu-ai/kitops/docs/src/docs/quick-start.md

 kit version
 ```

 You'll see information about the version of Kit you're running.
-If you get an error check to make sure you have [Kit installed](./cli/installation.md) and in your path.
+If you get an error check to make sure you have [Kit installed and in your path](./cli/installation.md).

 ### 2/ Login to Your Registry

-You can use the [login command](./cli/cli-reference.md#kit-login) to authenticate with any OCI v1.1-compatible container registry.
-Here we'll pull ModelKits from [Jozu Hub](https://jozu.ml/discover), but we'll use **GitHub Registry** to push (the Jozu Hub only supports pull, although push is being worked on now).
+You can use the [login command](./cli/cli-reference.md#kit-login) to authenticate with any OCI v1.1-compatible container registry - local or remote.
+In this guide we'll use the [Jozu Hub](https://jozu.ml/discover) because it's free to sign-up and provides more detail on what's inside each ModelKit and whether it's signed or has provenance.
+You can substitute your own repository if preferred.

 ```sh
 kit login ghcr.io